Dressage to Music by Gaynor Colbourn

 Gaynor trained with the legendary Pat Manning F.B.H.S. from the age of 17 to 28, and was privileged to buy Pat’s very talented Kingsway Natasha.
 Gaynor, under Pat’s mentorship, trained both Natasha and her Hanovarian Lyric III, to Grand Prix.
 For many years, Natasha and then Lyric were an integral part of Gaynor’s Dressage to Music Demonstrations, and Lyric is still around.

-She created Freestyle Music for 3 Nations so far for the 2020 Tokyo Olympics, and another Nation for Para Olympics 2020.
+She created Freestyle Music for 3 Nations so far for the 2020 Tokyo Olympics, and another Nations for Para Olympics 2020.
+She is already working on music for the Australian short listed riders.
+Britain will not be selecting just yet, but several prospects on the go.

 GB International Rider and Trainer, Luke Baber-Davies riding his home bred Disaronna, who he has trained, performing to music created by Gaynor at her Hascombe Gala Evening of Dressage to music.